Bob Lanier Middle School: 2016 Renaming

-On February 12, 2016, the HISD board voted to require Lanier to again change its name in an effort to purge HISD of school names based on Confederate figures, even though Lanier's students approved of keeping the school's name.
+On February 12, 2016, the HISD board voted to require Lanier to change its name again to purge HISD of school names based on Confederate figures, even though Lanier's students approved of keeping the school's name.
 Former teacher Jim Henley stated that Lanier was known as a creative artist and that he was not known as a Confederate soldier.
 Mike Tolson of the Houston Chronicle wrote that since Lanier had only a small number of works, he "is not studied much these days[...]and students who are not from his native Georgia are unlikely even to know his name."
-Tolson argued that "For the majority minority board, [Lanier] was low-hanging fruit, along with other men who actually served the Confederate cause in a more serious way and are not studied in classes on American poetry."
+Tolson argued that "For the majority-minority board, [Lanier] was low-hanging fruit, along with other men who actually served the Confederate cause in a more serious way and are not studied in classes on American poetry."

-In May of 2016 the HISD board voted to rename the school after Bob Lanier, former mayor of Houston.
-"Lanier Watchdogs", a group of Lanier parents, accused the HISD board of omitting the cost of renaming the school; this group hired Wayne Dolcefino to assist their investigation.
+In May 2016 the HISD board voted to rename the school after Bob Lanier, former mayor of Houston.
+"Lanier Watchdogs", a group of Lanier parents, accused the HISD board of omitting the cost of renaming the school; this group hired Wayne Dolcefino to assist in their investigation.

 In April 2016 a group of parents asked HISD board member Jolanda Jones to apologize to students who opposed the name change after she accused them of bullying other students in favor of the name change during a board meeting.
 Dolcefino investigated the issue and found no evidence of bullying.
 Jones refused to apologize despite the apparent discredit of her claims.

 In May 2016 a group of residents threatened to sue HISD if it followed through with renaming Lanier.
-In June 2016 a group of eight Houston area residents, including alumni and parents, had given HISD a second ultimatum; when HISD did not accept it, they sued HISD to get an injunction to prevent the name changes.
+In June 2016 a group of eight Houston area residents, including alumni and parents, had given HISD a second request; when HISD did not accept it, they sued HISD to get an injunction to prevent the name changes.
 Dolcefino serves as their spokesperson.

-Columnist John Nova Lomax argued against the renaming in Texas Monthly on the grounds that Bob Lanier had a mixed political legacy.
+Columnist John Nova Lomax argued against the renaming in Texas Monthly because Bob Lanier had a mixed political legacy.